JaySNL/cowswap-autocueswap/README.md

 Copy paste in console.
 Because CowSwap does not use JQUERY, you need to paste it twice.

 # Commands you can change:
 var TargetGas = xx.xx; Set this to the gas fee you want it to initiate BELOW.
+In console, type: "TargetGas = [yourvalue]".
+I.e "TargetGas = 50.00".
 var TargetPrice = xx.xx; Set this to the MAXIMUM value you want to token to be.
+In console, type: "TargetPrice = [yourvalue]".
+I.e "TargetPrice = 4.69".
 var TimeOut = 20000; Increase or reduce the time the interval checks for the GasPrice to update.
 var BuyIt = new Audio('https://www.myinstants.com/media/sounds/cow-moo-sound.mp3'); replace the url with something you want it to play as a sound que.